preservim/vim-thematic/README.markdown

 ## GUI fullscreen capabilities

-thematic supports fullscreen capabilities for GUI-based Vim, including typeface, font-size, lines, columns, linespace, transparency and even the fullscreen background.
+thematic supports fullscreen capabilities for GUI-based Vim, including changing the fullscreen background to match the text background.

-Note that once invoked, thematic will override your fullscreen settings, specifically `fuoptions` to get better control over screen lines and columns and the fullscreen background.
+Note that when installed, thematic will override your fullscreen settings, specifically `fuoptions` to get better control over screen lines and columns and the fullscreen background.